meshmakers/octo-tools/docs/developerGuide/gettingStarted/intro.md

 ## Create the first user account

-Go to the [Identity service](https://localhost:5003) to create the first admin user.</br>
+Go to the [Identity service](https://localhost:5003) to create the first admin user.<br/>
 After that, new tenants can be created in the [Admin Panel](https://localhost:5005).

 # Further reading

-Additional useful information can be found in the documentation of Octo Mesh available at https://docs.meshmakers.cloud
+Additional useful information can be found in the documentation of OctoMesh available at https://docs.meshmakers.cloud

 # Troubleshooting